 Sports gambling is about three things: 65% being on the right side of a bet, 25% having more than one place to bet so you get the best number, 10% money management (MM).

 Luckily M.M. is very simple.
-First determine what is your bankroll for the season, that's the most amount of money you can afford to lose without it effecting your lifestyle.
+First determine what is your bankroll for the season.
+Your bankroll is the most amount of money you can afford to lose without it effecting your lifestyle.
 If you make 100K a year and have 50K in the bank, would you be willing to risk 10K?
 There's no easy answer, this is a personal decision.

 Now most handicappers have bets they like and bets they Love.
 Risking 3% of your bankroll on bets you like and 5% of your bankroll on bets you Love is about average.
 So on a average Saturday and Sunday, a handicapper might have two 3% picks and one 5% pick each day.
 So the handicapper is risking about 11% of their bankroll on each day.